 Jason L. Karmol, Director

 The Street Department is responsible for the snow removal and routine maintenance of all City streets, alleys, and designated sidewalk snow removal.
 Also included are sign maintenance, tree removal and maintenance, street sweeping and storm sewer maintenance.
 The Department also mows along our street rights-of-way and provides residents with a spring and fall clean up of yard debris

-The Street Department is staffed by a Director, one mechanic, and five maintenance operators who perform all duties related to Street Department work.
+The Street Department is staffed by a Director, one mechanic, and four maintenance operators who perform all duties related to Street Department work.